genghisken/gkansible/gkservercollection/README.md

 Collection for installation of servers that contain the following software:
 * Anaconda
-* Cassandra 3
+* Cassandra 3 (now deprecated)
 * Cassandra 4
+* Cassandra keyspace and table deployment for the Lasair broker (ZTF and LSST)
-* MySQL 5.7
+* MySQL 8.0
+* MariaDB 10.6 (standalone)
-* MariaDB/Galera/Maxscale (default version 10.6)
+* Cluster Control/MariaDB/Galera/Maxscale (default MariaDB version 10.6)
-* SherlockDB - A sherlock database install - choose "empty", "lite", "test" or "full". ("empty" is default. "full" needs 5TB minimum partition size.)
+* SherlockDB - A sherlock database install - choose "empty" (default), "lite", "test" or "full".
+(The "full" deployment needs 5TB minimum partition size.)
+Should work with both MySQL and MariaDB.
 * IRAF Legacy 32-bit requirements for the PESSTO pipeline
 * IRAF Legacy Anaconda environment for PESSTO, SNID (Intel only)
-* Pan-STARRS and ATLAS (PSAT) ingester code.
+* Pan-STARRS and ATLAS (PSAT) ingester code (first draft).

 NOTE: The code attempts to contact a Hashicorp Vault repository for various settings information.
 If your settings are NOT stored there, please define the required variables (e.g. local_db_root_password)